jasonbayton/11ty/_src/android/what-are-vital-apps.md

 You may notice I've emphasised that the ultimate inclusion (or lack of) apps comes down to the device, and this forms the basis of inconsistencies and friction points with organisations, because there's a reasonable amount of flexibility offered by Google on just _how_ this should be set up.

-When I think of a vital environment for organisations as a catch-all I think -
+When I think of a vital environment for organisations as a catch-all I think:

 - Dialler
 - Messages